Sustainable Forest Management

-At Community Forests International, we talk a lot about the importance about managing our forests “sustainably.”
+At Community Forests International, we talk a lot about the importance about sustainable forest management.
 But what does “sustainable management” actually mean?

 Here in the the Maritime Provinces, the forestry industry has a long history of managing forests for a narrow set of goals, mostly to do with producing timber, which is then processed to make construction lumber and paper products.
 This narrow suite of goals has led us to manage our forests intensively, with short harvest rotations where trees are harvested, planted and harvested again on a 40-60 year rotation.
 Bio-diverse forests are replaced with softwood plantations and harmful herbicides are used to kill competing vegetation.